|

 started to visit sites, followed by a series of fly-overs, I found my experience on the ground was

+changing how I viewed the landscape from above.
 The specific body of work entitled 'Edges' was inspired by several conversations about shelter

 belts.
 It was a discussion that reveals the complexity inherent in trying to make choices about